tox-dev/tox/docs/config.rst

         translates as the virtual environments ``python`` (having the same runtime version as the :conf:`basepython`), and ``pip`` translates as the virtual environments ``pip``.

+    :note: Inline scripts can be used, however note these are discovered from the project root directory, and is not influenced by :conf:`changedir` (this only affects the runtime current working directory).
+        To make this behaviour explicit we recommend that you make inline scripts absolute paths by prepending ``{toxinidir}``, instead of ``path/to/my_script`` prefer
+        ``{toxinidir}{/}path{/}to{/}my_script``.
+If your inline script is platform dependent refer to :ref:`platform-specification` on how to select different script per platform.

 .. conf:: commands_pre ^ ARGVLIST

     .. versionadded:: 3.4